HALFpipe/HALFpipe/README.md

 | Singularity        | 2.x     | `singularity pull docker://mindandbrain/halfpipe` |
 | Docker             |         | `docker pull mindandbrain/halfpipe`               |

-`Singularity` version `3.x` creates a container image file called`halfpipe_latest.sif` in the directory where you run the `pull` command.
-For `Singularity` version `2.x` the file is named`mindandbrain-halfpipe-master-latest.simg`.
+`Singularity` version `3.x` creates a container image file called `halfpipe_latest.sif` in the directory where you run the `pull` command.
+For `Singularity` version `2.x` the file is named `mindandbrain-halfpipe-master-latest.simg`.
 Whenever you want to use the container, you need pass `Singularity` the path to this file.

 > **NOTE:** `Singularity` may store a copy of the container in its cache directory.
 The cache directory is located by default in your home directory at `~/.singularity`.
-If you need to save disk space, you can safely delete this directory after downloading, i.e. by running `rm -rf ~/.singularity`.
+If you need to save disk space in your home directory, you can safely delete the cache directory after downloading, i.e. by running `rm -rf ~/.singularity`.
 Alternatively, you could move the cache directory somewhere with more free disk space using a symlink.
 This way, files will automatically be stored there in the future.
-For example, if you have a lot of free disk space in `/mnt/storage`, then you could first run `mv ~/.singularity /mnt/storage` to move the cache directory, and then `ln -s /mnt/storage/.singularity ~/.singularity` to create the symlonk.
+For example, if you have a lot of free disk space in `/mnt/storage`, then you could first run `mv ~/.singularity /mnt/storage` to move the cache directory, and then `ln -s /mnt/storage/.singularity ~/.singularity` to create the symlink.

 `Docker` will store the container in its storage base directory, so it does not matter from which directory you run the `pull` command.